Unlocking [CLS] Features for Continual Post-Training: Introduction

 \section{Introduction}

-Learning continuously from a series of concepts or classes using a unified model is a challenging problem due to \textit{catastrophic forgetting} \cite{catastrophic}—a phenomenon where the model’s performance on earlier concepts degrades as new classes are observed.
-Class-incremental learning (CIL) addresses this issue by enabling models to acquire knowledge from new classes while preserving their ability to correctly classify previously learned categories~\cite{masana_survey}.
-Until recently, most CIL methods have focused on relatively small networks such as ResNets \cite{resnet} and often trained them from scratch with random initialization \cite{deepcil_survey, defyingforget_survey}.
-With the rise of large Pre-Trained Models (PTMs) \cite{swin, convit, clip} such as Vision Transformers (ViTs) \cite{vit}, many CIL methods now capitalize on the robust representations provided by PTMs, marking a significant paradigm shift in the field \cite{sprompt, nmc, l2p, dualprompt, codaprompt, simplecil_aper, ease, mos}.
-Specifically, several PTM-based CIL approaches \cite{ptm_effect1, ptm_effect2, ptm_effect3} have demonstrated that strong initial representations, derived from large-scale pre-training, enhance incremental learning by enabling new classes to be learned with fewer training steps.
-However, sequential fine-tuning of the PTMs still changes their original representations and often leads to a substantial level of forgetting \cite{ranpac, film, slca}.
+Learning continuously from a series of concepts or classes using a unified model is a challenging problem due to catastrophic forgetting~\cite{catastrophic}, a phenomenon where the model’s performance on earlier concepts degrades as new classes or domains are observed.
+Class-incremental learning (CIL), a branch of continual learning, addresses this issue by enabling models to acquire knowledge from new classes while preserving their ability to correctly classify previously learned categories~\cite{masana_survey}.
+Until recently, most CIL methods have focused on relatively small networks such as ResNets~\cite{resnet} and often trained them starting from random initialization~\cite{deepcil_survey, defyingforget_survey}.
+With the rise of large Foundation Models (FMs)~\cite{swin, convit, clip} such as Vision Transformers (ViTs)~\cite{vit}, many CIL methods now capitalize on the robust representations provided by FMs, marking a significant paradigm shift in the field, showing that leveraging strong initial representations from large-scale pre-training significantly enhances incremental learning~\cite{ptm_effect1, ptm_effect2, ptm_effect3}.
+However, sequential fine-tuning of FMs inevitably alters the pre-trained representations, leading to substantial forgetting~\cite{film, slca, ranpac}.

-While parameter-efficient fine-tuning (PEFT) methods like prompts and adapters mitigate forgetting by restricting updates to small subsets of parameters, they introduce new trade-offs.
-Prompts maintain minimal adjustments on PTMs and offer great stability but often face challenges in adapting to specific tasks.
-In contrast, adapters provide localized feature refinement with high plasticity but this usually comes at the expense of quadratic parameter growth as the model depth increases.
-This leads us to an essential question in PTM-based CIL:
+To tackle this, post-training adaptation strategies such as learnable prompts~\cite{sprompt, nmc, l2p, dualprompt, codaprompt, hideprompt} and lightweight adapters~\cite{simplecil_aper, ease, mos} restrict updates to small subsets of parameters, atop large frozen pre-trained backbones.
+While this helps to mitigate forgetting, they introduce new trade-offs.
+Learnable prompts aim to steer the FMs existing knowledge to new tasks by introducing small trainable embeddings, keeping the model’s core parameters unchanged.
+This guides the model to activate relevant pre-existing knowledge for new tasks and offers great stability, but often limits task-specific adaptability.
+In contrast, adapters inserts small trainable neural networks directly into the FM's layers to provide localized feature refinement with high plasticity, but this flexibility often comes at the cost of quadratic parameter growth with increasing model depth.
+This trade-off exemplifies the well-known stability–plasticity dilemma~\cite{stability_plasticity} and motivates the central question of this work: